Available for hire

 Let's work together

-If your web app isn't fully screen reader friendly, your users are working harder than they should — and most of the time, neither of you even know it.
+If your web application isn't fully screen reader friendly, your users are working harder than they should — and most of the time, neither of you even know it.
 Let's fix that.

 marsonparulian@gmail.com